 f.
 Fraudulent Use: Forgery, alteration, taking possession of, or the unauthorized use of university documents, records, keys, or identification without the consent or authorization of appropriate university officials.

 g.
 Student Housing Published Policies or Contract: Violating Student Housing rules, regulations, the Housing contract or it’s amendments as necessary.

 h.
-Violation of the Law: Committing or attempting to commit any act that would be a violation of local, state, or federal law on or off university property, when such behavior is judged by the Dean of Students or designee to be detrimental to the university’s educational process or objectives. (see Appendix A for policy requiring students to disclose a felony charge or conviction occurring after admission to the university.)
+Violation of the Law: Committing or attempting to commit any act that would be a violation of local, state, or federal law on or off university property, when such behavior is judged by the Director of Student Conduct & CARE or designee to be detrimental to the university’s educational process or objectives. (see Appendix A for policy requiring students to disclose a felony charge or conviction occurring after admission to the university.)

 i.
 Other Policy Violations: Violating any other published university policies not specifically a part of this Code.